-- 3.13.
-Qube proactively supports its commitment to provide training and employment opportunities for indigenous people in both metropolitan and regional locations. - 3.14.
-Qube demonstrates this commitment through the establishment and ongoing relationship with the Clontarf Foundation in Bunbury and Geraldton WA, and is in the process of extending that relationship to Darwin, NT and Orange, NSW. - 3.15.
-In addition to providing financial support, Qube has partnered with Clontarf to provide indigenous students with work experience opportunities over an extended period of time in order to assist them in becoming employment ready upon completing their schooling.
+- 3.17.
+Qube proactively supports its commitment to provide training and employment opportunities for indigenous people in both metropolitan and regional locations. - 3.18.
+Qube demonstrates this commitment through the establishment and ongoing relationship with the Clontarf Foundation originally in the Bunbury and Geraldton areas of WA.
+During the Reporting Period Qube has extended its partnership with Clontarf nationally across the business.

+3.19.
+In addition to financial support, Qube provides indigenous students with work experience opportunities over an extended period of time in order to assist them in becoming employment ready upon completing their schooling.